WeblateOrg/weblate/docs/user/translating.rst

 .. hint::

-    Don't worry about messing up the strings.
+    Don’t worry about messing up the strings.
 This is a two-step process showing a preview of edited strings before the actual change is confirmed.

 .. _bulk-edit: